Elizabeth Ellis

 Elizabeth Ellis (born 1943) is an American storyteller and author known for her live performances of traditional tales, literature, Texas and Appalachian history and folklore, and personal memoir.
 She was awarded the Circle of Excellence in 1997 by the National Storytelling Network after being recognized by her peers as a master storyteller.
 She is a regular performer at the National Storytelling Festival.
 She was selected as a "Listener's Choice" at the 30th Anniversary National Storytelling Festival and a Storyteller-In-Residence at the International Storytelling Center.
-She was the first recipient of the John Henry Faulk Award from the Tejas Storytelling Association.
+She was the first John Henry Faulk Award recipient from the Tejas Storytelling Association.

 Background and early career

 Born in Winchester, Kentucky, in 1943, Ellis grew up in the Appalachian Mountains of Eastern Kentucky and Eastern Tennessee.
 Ellis credits her interest in stories to a storytelling family; she grew up hearing stories from her mother's parents and siblings.

 Ellis went to library school and in the fall of 1969 became a children's librarian at the Dallas Public Library.
 When Ellis attended gigs of her musician friends, they would invite her on stage to tell stories between sets.